 Envisioning a world where empowered women and their communities flourish in solidarity and justice.
 Providing resources and support to make it happen.

-Advancing the effectiveness of Indigenous-led work is the reason why Seventh Generation Fund was founded.
+Advancing the effectiveness of Indigenous-led work is why Seventh Generation Fund was founded.
 The fund offers small grants, fiscal management, program-related training, peer learning opportunities, and leadership development to empower indigenous people.
 They work collaboratively with other foundations and collectives to bring awareness.
 One such collective is Indigenous Women Worldwide.
 You can support Seventh Generation Fund here.

 Dedicated to Indigenous Peoples' self-determination and the sovereignty of Native nations.

 Another Jewish-centric fund is the Hadassah Foundation.
 This fund was founded in 1998 to bring awareness and support to improve gender inequality in the US and in Israel.
-They accomplish this through grants and programs that support the leadership advancement of women and girls, break glass ceilings to allow women and girls opportunities to succeed in all spheres of life, increase female political representation, and eliminate religious barriers that create unequal or separate playing fields for women.
+They accomplish this through grants and programs that support the leadership advancement of women and girls.
+They break glass ceilings to allow women and girls opportunities to succeed in all spheres of life, increase female political representation, and eliminate religious barriers that create unequal or separate playing fields for women.
 Show your support here.

 We accomplish our goals through grantmaking with a gender lens, supporting organizations that build upon the unique strengths, perspectives, and experiences of women and girls.
 In turn, we create lasting social change, transforming individual lives, institutions, public policies, and entire communities.

-What started as a conversation amongst five feminists in Amsterdam in 1983, quickly became the very first international women’s fund.
+What started as a conversation amongst five feminists in Amsterdam in 1983, quickly became the first international women's fund.
 They offer grants and funding to women, girls, and trans in regional areas, and they also have educational programs and a blog.
 You can support the cause here.